fluxninja/aperture/docs/content/get-started/get-started.md

 Aperture offers two options for infrastructure needs.
 The first is ideal for teams favoring a cloud-hosted controller and self-managed agents, eliminating the need to self-host Prometheus and etcd, and ensuring minimal performance impact.
-The second option, suited for teams comfortable with hosting their own Prometheus and etcd instances, needs complete control over the Aperture Controller and Agent, ideal for situations like air-gapped environments.
+The second option, suited for teams comfortable hosting their own Prometheus and etcd instances, needs complete control over the Aperture Controller and Agent, ideal for situations like air-gapped environments.